sonyc-project/sonycAQ/README.md

 ## Script information

+The current Python script used to record data and write to .csv files is called `AQ_test1.py` and is stored in the scripts folder.

 The program first must initialize the serial port on the Raspberry Pi with the settings of the IPS-7100.
 The rest of the code is contained in a `while` loop which iterates each minute (a single .csv file).
 In the final version of the program this will be an infinite loop, but for now it is finite and set by the `min_count` variable, which sets how many minutes the program runs, and, therefore, how many .csv files, are created.

 At the beginning of the loop, the timestamp is recorded in `yyyy-mm-dd-hh-MM-ss` format and used to make the .csv file's title.
-The header is then written using regex.
+The header is then written using regex functions.
 The second counter variable,`sec_count`, which ensures 60 entries per file, is initialized.

-The second `while` loop keeps track of the entries (or number of seconds).
-It first collects the data from the serial bus, as well as the current time in seconds from the epoch.
+The second `while` loop keeps track of the entries (or number of seconds) written.
+First data is collected from the serial bus, and the current time in seconds from the epoch is recorded.
 It then uses regex functions to format the string, removing non-numerical characters apart from commas separating numerical values.
 Next it uses a regex function that splits the values into individual elements of an array (the commas allow demarcation of the values).
 This array, along with the current time recorded prior, are used to write a new row in the current .csv file.
 The Raspberry Pi then sleeps for 1 second, before finally incrementing the counter variables and returning to the start of the loop.

+This script uses the `serial`, `time`, `csv`, and `re` Python libraries.